dlt-hub/dlt/docs/website/docs/walkthroughs/zendesk-weaviate.md

 Before we configure the source and destination, you need to make sure you have access to API in both Zendesk and Weaviate.

 Head to the [Zendesk](../dlt-ecosystem/verified-sources/zendesk.md) docs to see how to fetch credentials for Zendesk API.
-In our walkthrough, we're using the email address and password authentication method.
+In this guide, we're using the email address and password authentication method.
 Once you have fetched the credentials, you can configure the source.
 Add the following lines to the dlt secrets file `~/.dlt/secrets.toml`:

 ```toml
 [sources.zendesk.zendesk_support.credentials]